FREE Shipping on orders over $999

-Designing a commercial space is not without its challenges.
+Designing a space is not without its challenges.
 Large spaces, unique needs and branding all come together, requiring creativity and thoughtful design choices to create the ideal space.

-In a commercial space, drop ceilings are a popular option for many reasons.
+Drop ceilings are a popular option for many reasons.
 They conceal the structural ceiling, hide ductwork and electrical wiring, and provide acoustic comfort.
 Drop ceilings often go unnoticed or are thought of as purely functional.
 You may remember them from your days in school where they glowed white against flickering fluorescent lights.

 Today’s drop ceiling tiles come in a variety of colors and styles that fit with any design aesthetic.
 The variety of ceiling tile colors that are available allow you to recreate the look of concrete, make a nod to the past with pewter or copper, or even create a soothing calm with earthy neutrals.

-For a dramatic upgrade, check out these six creative ceiling tile colors for your commercial space that will steal the show.
+For a dramatic upgrade, check out these six creative ceiling tile colors for your space that will steal the show.

-1. Up the drama with black
+1. Up the drama with black ceiling tiles

 Classroom with black ceiling